 running master : The same as a print master.

-running status :data compression scheme for MIDI data whereby status bytes can be skipped if they would be the same as the most recent status byte.
+running status : A data compression scheme for MIDI data whereby status bytes can be skipped if they would be the same as the most recent status byte.
 For example, a four-note chord can be transmitted using only nine bytes rather than the usual twelve.
 See also MIDI delay.

 rushes : See dailies.